Moron319/Nebula/README.md

-# ImageBoard_engine
+# Nebula

-ImageBoard_engine is engine for creating imageboards it
+Nebula is engine for creating imageboards it
 has all the main code and you can make your own shell or something else

 # Setup